 There are caveats though which can indicate that this might not be a perfect fit for your lifestyle:

 Nevertheless, the Asus Zenwatch 2 is strongly built, functional and stylish.
 It’s a great choice for first time smartwatch users and for those looking for a highly functional smartwatch but are not willing to spend a fortune.
-Considering its price and its specs, this may be the best deal for you.

 There are smartwatches that are screaming with tech-geekiness and then there’s the Martian Notifier.
 This smartwatch is great for those who are looking for a more classic and chic look in a watch.
 But truth be told, there’s nothing much to be excited about this semi-smartwatch when it comes to its functionality.
 It’s basically your regular analog watch with an additional push notification feature.